Disk space refers to the maximum amount of data that can be stored on a given disk drive, USB, or other data storage space devices.

 2. What Does Low Disk Space Mean?

-Low disk space means that you’re running out of storage space on your hard drive and you need to free up space.
+Low disk space means that you’re running out of free storage space on your hard drive and you need to free up space.

 3. What Does Disk Storage Full Mean?